 I dove head first into the CSS Flexible Box Layout Module spec.
 I read it all the way through - with a growing sense of dread that I had made a terrible life decision to become a UI dev.
 I might as well have read a manual on Thermodynamics for all I got out of it.

 I went back and re-read the Flexbox spec and this time it made perfect sense.
 The craziest part is I found I was actually beginning to enjoy my work again.
-I didn't realize it at the time but I had accidentally discovered the key to loving work.
+I didn't realize it at the time but I had accidentally discovered a critical aspect to loving work.

-I started getting requests from people to help them with Flexbox.
-I shared with them the metaphors for understanding Flexbox concepts that I had come up with to help me remember things:
+I started getting requests from coworkers to help them with Flexbox.
+So I shared the metaphors for understanding Flexbox concepts that I had come up for myself for remembering things:

 Picture you're holding a crossbow and aiming either North, East, South, or West.
 That's

 flex-direction.
-These zombies are coming from the south, so set your crossbow to
+These zombies (flex items) are coming from the south, so set your crossbow to

-It started as what I now consider a prototoype.
-A simple text-based email sequence with some codepen exercises that looked like this:
+It started as a little prototoype.
+I made a simple text-based email sequence with some codepen exercises that looked like this:

-I launched the project and refreshed my email list frequently to see if anybody had signed up.
+I launched the project and refreshed my email list frequently to see if anybody on the interwebs had signed up.
 Pretty much just my friends and people from work, but oh well I thought, it was fun to make.

 One morning I checked and saw that three hundred people had signed up.
 I was shocked and ecstatic.
-Turned out some of my popular friends (Kent, Merrick) had shared it on Twitter.
+It turned out some of my popular friends (Kent, Merrick) had shared my creation on Twitter.
 I had been wanting to do my own thing for years, had even stockpiled a decent savings but was still living in fear — too afraid to make the leap.
 But this small win was all the excuse I needed.
-I put in my two weeks notice and set out on my own to create the full on Flexbox Zombies educational game:
+I put in my two weeks notice and set out on my own to create the full on Flexbox Zombies Mastery Game:

-Hundreds of devs dropped their hard-earned cash monies on my game.
-Including engineers from Github and Google.
+To my utter delight, hundreds of devs dropped their hard-earned cash monies on this new Mastery Game.
+Including engineers from Microsoft, Github, Google and Apple.
 I was completely floored.
 But what's awesome about all of this isn't me — but the highly valuable principle I discovered along the way.

-By facing down the Flexbox dragon I inadvertently stumbled onto something that I believe is the key for truly enjoying your work.
-I discovered that the most difficult topics to learn can be mastered through play.
+By facing down the Flexbox dragon I inadvertently stumbled onto a key principle of learning: even the most difficult topics can be mastered through play.
+Learning through play is more fun, easier to get yourself to actually do, and much more effective.

-Coasting on the other hand — not ever really learning your craft — is actually quite easy.
-And numbing.
+Don't coast.
+Not ever really mastering your craft is easy.
+But it's numbing.
 It's like never venturing out of a game's starting zone.
 No wonder you're bored out of your mind fighting level 1 sheep.
 That's all you're capable of handling to this point, but you were made for so much more.

 I've designed Grid Critters specifically for you.
 Because you're like me — you're not content to be mediocre in your craft.
 Devs like us have too much passion to settle or coast.

-It's time to level up your UI skills.
-Leverage the mastery through play principle with my educational game.
+It's time to level up your frontend coding skills.
+Leverage this mastery through play principle with my Mastery Game.
 It will guide you, challenge you, reward you.
 It's the ideal environment for playing with CSS Grid.
 One where you get to actually see how the CSS spec works.
 By the time you complete the hundreds of levels, you will be a master of CSS Grid layout.

 Master CSS Grid right from the start by playing this new mastery game.
 You'll learn the ins and outs of Grids one fun level at a time, while saving an adorable alien life form from certain destruction.Master CSS Grid